UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Introduction

-In this work, we introduce \textbf{UniMoCo}, a model architecture with \underline{Uni}fied \underline{Mo}dality \underline{Co}mpletion for robust multi-modal embeddings.
-The architecture is composed of two key components: a modality-completion module and a large vision-language model (LVLM).
-During both training and inference, the modality-completion module is employed whenever the visual modality is absent in the input.
-This module generates the corresponding visual embeddings from the available textual information, thereby ensuring modality completeness.
-Moreover, we customize a complementary training strategy, integrating a contrastive learning loss and an auxiliary loss for multi-modal inputs.
-The contrastive learning loss brings the embeddings of matched query-target pairs closer while pushing unmatched pairs further apart, ensuring powerful representation learning.
-Meanwhile, the auxiliary loss is computed on queries or targets with complete modalities during training, explicitly aligning the pseudo visual embeddings produced by the modality-completion module with the real visual embeddings.
-This alignment significantly improves the quality and consistency of the generated pseudo visual embeddings, enabling the modality-completion module to produce reliable embeddings when the image modality is missing during inference.
-Together, the UniMoCo architecture and its tailored training strategy enable seamless alignment of various modality combinations within the embedding space, enhancing the model's adaptability and robustness in practical multi-modal scenarios.
-Our contributions can be summarized as below: \begin{itemize} \item We propose UniMoCo, a novel architecture that utilizes LVLM as its backbone integrated with a modality-completion module to generate robust multi-modal embeddings suitable for diverse downstream embedding tasks. \item We develop an effective training strategy combining contrastive learning with auxiliary losses to maximize the potential of the UniMoCo framework. \item We evaluate our method on MMEB benchmarks, revealing that conventional approaches are prone to modality combination bias in training data.
-In contrast, UniMoCo effectively mitigates this issue while outperforming existing baselines across multiple tasks. \end{itemize}
+In this work, we propose \textbf{UniMoCo}, a model architecture with \underline{Uni}fied \underline{Mo}dality \underline{Co}mpletion designed to learn robust multi-modal embeddings.
+It consists of two main components: a backbone LVLM and a modality-completion module.
+During training and inference, the modality-completion module synthesizes visual embeddings directly from the input text whenever the visual modality is absent, which ensures that multi-modal representations remain complete even under modality absence.
+Moreover, we design a complementary training strategy that integrates contrastive loss to enhance representation quality by bringing matching query-target pairs closer while pushing non-matching ones apart, and employs auxiliary loss to maintain consistency between pseudo and real visual embeddings, thereby improving the reliability of synthesized embeddings when visual inputs are missing.
+Together, the UniMoCo architecture and its tailored training approach enable effective handling of diverse modality combinations in the embedding space, boosting the model's adaptability and robustness in real multi-modal scenarios.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose UniMoCo, a LVLM-based framework augmented with a modality-completion module to produce robust multi-modal embeddings for diverse embedding tasks. \item We develop an effective training strategy combining contrastive learning with auxiliary losses to maximize UniMoCo's potential. \item We evaluate our method on MMEB, which shows existing methods are prone to modality combination bias while UniMoCo not only mitigates this issue but also delivers superior performance across multiple tasks. \end{itemize}